Looking for tips on how to write killer SEO title tags?

 7. Highlight What Makes Your Content Unique

 Another tip for writing excellent SEO title tags is highlighting what makes your content unique.
-With over 8 million blog posts competing for attention every day, being unique will help you stand out.
+With over 8 million blog posts competing for attention daily, being unique will help you stand out.
 It’s a necessity if you want to up your SEO and content marketing game.

-To increase your chances of your resource being picked on SERPs, highlight what sets you apart from others.
+To increase your chances of your resource being picked on SERPs, highlight what sets you apart.

 8. Use Curiosity to Encourage Clicks